 The need for a new parish in Tremont arose as people of Irish descent began moving into the neighborhood.
 In 1896 the Cleveland Catholic Diocese purchased the old Pilgrim Congregational Church (whose congregation had recently moved into a new building at the corner of West 14th Street (Jennings Avenue) and Starkweather Avenue.
 The “new” St. Augustine had been built in the 1860s in Victorian Gothic style, replacing the original frame church which stood at Tremont Street and Jefferson Avenue.

 To meet the needs of the neighborhood's changing demographics, St. Augustine began offering Spanish-language services in the 1970s.
-In addition, the parish, having lost many congregants to suburbanization in the decades following World War II, has dedicated itself to aiding the homeless and people with disabilities.
+The congregation focuses particularly tightly on aiding the homeless and people with disabilities.